rust-lang-ja/ac-library-rs/README.md

 # ac-library-rs

-ac-library-rs a rust port of AtCoder Library(ACL).
+ac-library-rs is a rust port of AtCoder Library (ACL).

 See below for ACL.